minkcv/keyframe3d/docs/README.md

 This document provides an overview of the components that make up Keyframe3D.
 It is recommended to read this document and then the tutorial documents in this folder.
+[DISTRIBUTING.md](./DISTRIBUTING.md) explains how to embed an animation in a web page.
 The name 'Keyframe3D' is used to refer to the animation editor.
 The name 'Keyframe3D Player' is used to refer to the animation player.